chastell/suffragist/TUTORIAL.md

 # Sample Ruby web-development tutorial

-Please expand. `:)`
+This is an example tutorial for teaching web development with Ruby.

 ## Install Sinatra

 `gem install sinatra`

-Coach: Explain shortly what is Sinatra.
+Coach: Explain shortly what [Sinatra](http://www.sinatrarb.com) is.

 ## Create your first Sinatra app